-Nurse Educators play a vital role preparing other nurses in the intricacies of quality care as well as educating patients about medications, managing illness and staying healthy.
-The Nurse Educator concentration within Benedictine’s Online MSN program prepares you to teach in academic settings, such as schools of nursing, as well as in clinical settings, such as a patient or community educator.
+Nurse educators play a vital role preparing other nurses in the intricacies of quality care as well as educating patients about medications, managing illness and staying healthy.
+The Nurse Educator concentration within Benedictine’s online MSN program prepares you to teach in both academic settings, such as schools of nursing and the clinical context.

 Coursework in this concentration covers teaching and learning theory, curriculum evaluation and instructional design, which you can adapt to the needs of your audience and your specific role.
 You will also study advanced nursing topics such as pharmacology and health assessment from the Nurse Educator perspective.

 The Nurse Educator concentration can prepare you to sit for the National League of Nursing’s Certified Nurse Educator (CNE) examination, as well as for educator-related certifications offered by the American Nurses Credentialing Center– both of which can give you an edge in the job market by showing employers proof of your expertise.

 In addition to the core curriculum, the Nurse Educator concentration of the online MSN requires 21 semester hours of classes, which cover both the teaching and clinical aspects of nursing education practice.

 This course builds on students’ previous health assessment knowledge to provide the foundation for the role of the nurse educator.
 Coursework emphasizes physical, psychosocial and spiritual health assessment; risk assessment; and functional assessment in diverse populations.
 The course also includes health assessment teaching strategies.